nodejs/node/GOVERNANCE.md

 ## Collaborators

+Node.js Core Collaborators maintain the [nodejs/node][] GitHub repository.
-The [nodejs/node][] GitHub repository is maintained by Node.js Core Collaborators.
-Upon becoming Collaborators, they:
+The GitHub team for Node.js Core Collaborators is @nodejs/collaborators.

-* Become members of the @nodejs/collaborators team
-* Gain individual membership of the Node.js foundation

 Their privileges include but are not limited to:

 * Commit access to the [nodejs/node][] repository
 * Access to the Node.js continuous integration (CI) jobs